wp-plugins/template-provisioning/readme.txt

 * js/global.footer.js
 * js/&lt;template\_name&gt;.footer.js

+If your script or stylesheet depends on others (i.e. jQuery) being loaded first, simply enqueue them in your template header before the call to wp_head().

+You can also specify dependencies in comments in included scripts and stylesheets using the following syntax (dependencies should be comma-separated):
+* // NEEDS: jquery, jquery-cycle

+NOTE: the above syntax will not actually enqueue the dependencies... it will only require them for our included scripts.

 == Frequently Asked Questions ==

 None yet... post your questions to the [plugin homepage](http://www.bigbigtech.com/wordpress-plugins/template-provisioning "Template Provisioning Homepage")